mateosss/mateosss.github.io/_posts/2022-10-18-internship-thesis-wrapup.md

 abstract: >
   After FossXR it is a good time as any other to sit down and summarize some of the SLAM/VIO-related milestones achieved this year.
-brief: Wrapping up some important chapters
+brief: Wrapping up some important chapters.
 ---

 ## Key moments